Introduction

 h) The removal, discharge or accommodation of Third Party Interests;

-i) To provide professional and technical support to the Implementation Monitoring Committee (IMC) at meetings and aiding in resolving and mediating disputes amongst the major parties involved.
+i) To provide professional and technical support to the Implementation Monitoring Committee (IMC) at meetings and aiding in resolving and mediating disputes amongst the major parties involved. - To produce documents and manuals in support of the implementation of the MFA; and,

-7. To produce reports on the progress of the implementation of the MFA and TEAs.
+- To produce reports on the progress of the implementation of the MFA and TEAs.